Easy homemade strawberry herb Jam is made without pectin, only 4-ingredients with a choice of herbs that enhance the sweetness of strawberries.

 - Cut off the tops of the washed strawberries.
 Roughly chop the strawberries.

-- In a food processor or blender, place the strawberries, sugar and lemon juice and puree.
+- In a food processor or blender, place the strawberries, sugar and lemon juice and pulse enough to mash the strawberries, leaving little chunks of fruit.

 - Transfer to a closed container and store in the fridge for up to a week.